A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: Observations

 We used two sets of radial velocity (RV) measurements.
 The first set, from \citet{Griffin2014}, was obtained between December 2008 and November 2013 as part of the Cambridge Observatory Radial Velocity Program and span 1805 days.
 The median RV error for this dataset is ${\sim}0.80\, {\rm km\,s^{-1}}$.
 These 41 RV epochs were retrieved from the Ninth Catalogue of Spectroscopic Binary Orbits (SB9; \citealt{Pourbaix2004}),\footnote{\url{https://sb9.astro.ulb.ac.be/DisplayFull.cgi?3936+1}} converting the reported epochs to Barycentric Julian Dates (BJD) on the TDB system \citep{Eastman2010} using \verb"barycorrpy" \citep{Kanodia2018}.

 The second set of RV data consists of 100 epochs obtained by S12 with the high resolution ($R \approx 55000$) STELLA spectrograph.
 STELLA spectra have a wavelength coverage of 390-880 nm and a spectral resolution of $0.12$~\AA~ at 650 nm.
 Spectra were obtained between November 2006 and April 2010, spanning a baseline of 1213 days.
 The spectra were reduced following the standard procedures described in \citet{Strassmeier2012} and \citet{Weber2008}.
 Of the 100 spectra, 75 had $\rm S/N>30$ near 650 nm.
 There were 87 epochs with good RV measurements for the giant and the median RV error is ${\sim}0.19\, {\rm km\,s^{-1}}$.
+The STELLA RV measurements are listed in Table \ref{tab:stellarv}.